lkarlashane/user-list/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.2.

+## Installation

+To install the necessary packages for this project, follow these steps:

+1. Make sure you have Node.js and npm installed on your machine.
+You can download them from [Node.js official website](https://nodejs.org/).

+2. Open a command prompt or terminal in the root directory of the project.

+3. Run the following command to install the required packages:

+`npm install`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

+## Mock Server

+Run `npm run mock-server` for a dev server.
+Navigate to `http://localhost:3000/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding